 Has OKTOBERFEST become genericized?
 That’s probably what the EU trademark examiner had in mind in 1999.
 The city of Munich sees it differently and believes that since 1999 the trademark has acquired distinctiveness.
 We’re not sure how Munich is going to prove that.
 A Google search for the term generates over 30,000,000 hits suggesting that OKTOBERFEST may have become part of the world’s lexicon when it comes to beer festivals.
 The OKTOBERFEST registrations in the U.S. Patent and Trademark Office appear to support that conclusion.
 There are 44 registered trademarks in the PTO database containing the term OKTOBERFEST.
 We looked at a small sample and in each case the applicant was required to disclaim the term OKTOBERFEST meaning that the term is so descriptive or generic that the owner can not claim trademark rights in the word alone.

 This brings us the question of whether the Irish Times has overstated the impact of Munich’s trademark should it be issued this time around.
 No, it won’t have world-wide effect.
 An EU trademark is only enforceable in the EU.
-Munich would have to register the term in the each country to “oblige organisers of alternative Oktoberfests around the world – from Dublin to Shanghai – to buy a licence from the city of Munich.”
+Munich would have to register the term in the each country to “oblige organizers of alternative Oktoberfests around the world – from Dublin to Shanghai – to buy a license from the city of Munich.”
 Good luck with that!